 6. Collapsible Bowls

-Notice that these bowls are quite small, so if you have a large dog, you may have to fill them more than once.
+Notice that these bowls are usually quite small, so if you have a large dog, you may have to fill them more than once.

-7. Food & Water
+7. Food and Water

 8. Waste Bags

-It’s easy to forget about waste bags when getting packing for a trip, but you have to respect the site and the people in it by picking up after your dog.
+It’s easy to forget about waste bags when packing for a trip, but you have to respect the site and the people in it by picking up after your dog.

 9. Dog Coat

-10. Microfibre Towels
+10. Microfiber Towels

 11. Dog Booties

-12. Bonus: Wireless Fence System
+12. BONUS: Wireless Fence System